A+ Scholarship Program

 - Repeat coursework, which includes courses for which you have already received a grade (including a failing grade), will not be reimbursed.

-You do not have to complete a paper A+ Scholarship application for the MDHEWD.
-Check with your community college or vocational/technical school to see what materials they require in addition to the A+ seal/stamp on your high school transcript in order to confirm your A+ eligibility.
+There is no paper application to fill out; however, you should check with your community college or vocational/ technical school to see what materials they require along with the A+ seal/stamp on your high school transcript in order to confirm your A+ eligibility.

 Your eligibility expires when the earliest of the following occurs: